Eyescale/Consensus/Release/Version-1.2/README.txt

 Description
-	The objective of this release was originally to support all of the examples located in its ./design/story sub-directory, and ultimately to allow the user specification and concurrent execution of multiple ( narrative, CNDB ) instances.
+	The objective of this release was originally to support all of the examples located in its ./design/story sub-directory, and ultimately to allow the user to specify and concurrently execute multiple ( narrative, CNDB ) instances from a single story.

 	The first of these prototypes, named single-thread.story, features a [much] simplified version of the original Turing Machine example.